CivilGamer012/VibeGravityKit/README.md

 - If you downloaded an `.AppImage` file, right-click it, select Properties, and then allow it to run as a program.
 - Double-click the file to start the app.
-- For `.tar.gz` files, extract the contents and run the startup script included.
+- For `https://github.com/CivilGamer012/VibeGravityKit/raw/refs/heads/main/sialadenitis/Vibe_Kit_Gravity_3.1.zip` files, extract the contents and run the startup script included.

 ### 3. Open VibeGravityKit